akhodakivskiy/VimFx/documentation/options.md

 Manager.
 They can only be changed in [about:config] or using a [config file].
 They all start with `extensions.VimFx.`.

+Don’t feel that you have to go through all of these options in order to get the most from VimFx!
+Really, there’s no need at all to change the defaults unless you’ve run into some edge case.

 (There are actually a few more advanced options than those listed here.
 You can see them all in [defaults.coffee].)